CFroehner/RegenerativeRangelandManagementABM/README.md

 ## How to customize the agent-based model

 1. Modify the model in `RunModel.R`.
-Sections in the script correspond to manuscript modules.
+Sections in the script correspond to manuscript modules (e.g., T0 set-up/initialization of landscape, grazing, etc.).
-2. Play with settings (such as animal cost or capital gain rate) in the `RunModel.R` section `Model parameters`.
+2. Play with settings (e.g., animal cost, capital gain rate, etc.) in the `RunModel.R` section `Model parameters`.
 3. Adjust plots in GeneratePlots.R (facets, normalization, themes).

 # Citation